greeneyefirefly/Data607/HomeWork/HW7/Deokinanan_DATA_607_HW7.md

 <img align="left" src="https://raw.githubusercontent.com/greeneyefirefly/Data607/master/HomeWork/HW7/picture%202.png" width=90 height=90>

 #### Key Goals
-Their key goal is to deliver favorable, personalized content to maximize the expected watch time per impression according to inferences from users' behavior, i.e. past viewership.
+Their key goal is to deliver favorable, personalized content to maximize the expected watch time according to inferences from users' behavior, i.e. past viewership.
 This acts as a rating system.
 By doing this YouTube can make the user to watch more similar videos and show ads for that specific user's viewership interest.
 ***

 <img align="left" src="https://raw.githubusercontent.com/greeneyefirefly/Data607/master/HomeWork/HW7/picture%203.png" width=95 height=95>